Crypt0-Gr0wth/hyperevm-oracle/README.md

 ---

 ### Note: The majority of contracts in this repo were never used in production, and are therefore out of scope for bug bounties.
-Exceptions are certain `/adapters` and `/chainlink` contracts.
+Exceptions are certain `/adapters` (DualFallbackOracle.sol, RatioAdapter.sol, StHypeAdapterFundamental.sol, kmHypeAdapterFundamental.sol and wHlpAdapter.sol)

 HyperEVM oracle is used to read data from Hyperliquids System Oracle and serve it to HyperLend contracts in Chainlink-compatible* format: